Program Review

 The CPR and PRU are completed by instructional and student service program faculty and staff.
 The CPR involves a thorough analysis of the program and its environment every seven years.
 It is a three – semester process to accommodate dialogue both within and beyond the program faculty and staff, including the Office of Planning, Research, Innovation and Effectiveness (PRIE), Institutional Effectiveness Committee (IEC), Curriculum Committee (CC), Center for Transformative Teaching and Learning (CTTL), and dean.
 The PRU is a more focused update to the CPR, approximately every two years.
 CPRs and PRUs completed by programs within the division inform the ALUR.

-The ALUR is completed by administrative units on two levels.
-The approach varies based on unit structure but involves a summarized assessment of the unit as a whole by the Dean, and then by the Vice President (VP).
+The ALUR is completed by administrative units.
+The approach varies based on unit structure but involves a summarized assessment of the unit as a whole by the Dean.
 The assessment may consolidate information across multiple programs (e.g., departments within an instructional division) or across the functions of the unit as a whole (e.g., PRIE).
 Drawing from the Annual Resource Requests (ARRs), the ALUR also includes a prioritization of division -level resource requests.
-The VP then prioritizes resource requests and forwards them for consideration by the relevant committees.
+The VPs then prioritize resource requests and forward them for consideration by the relevant committees.
 The Integrated Planning and Resource Allocation Cycle illustrates the aforementioned process.

 CPRs, PRUs, and ALURs all result in action plans that inform and support resource requests submitted through the ARRs.
 In combination, all are intended to enhance program and overall institutional effectiveness.